‘The ugly truth’

 The Hooded Men (Ireland v UK)

-Darragh was instructed by a number of the Hooded Men in the application for revision of the Ireland v United Kingdom 1978 decision by the European Court of Human Rights on torture.
-In addition, Darragh acted in the landmark judicial review challenge Re Francis McGuigan to which the Supreme Court determined that the decision not to investigate was unlawful.
-Following this decision, the Chief Constable formally apologised to the Hooded Men.
+Darragh was instructed in the landmark torture case of the Hooded Men in the application for revision of the Ireland v United Kingdom 1978 decision by the European Court of Human Rights.
+Following Darragh’s success before the UK Supreme Court that the decision not to investigate was unlawful, the Chief Constable formally apologised to the Hooded Men.

 Aidan McAnespie

-Darragh is instructed by the family of Aidan McAnespie who was murdered as a result of a shot fired from a British army sanger in 1988.
+Darragh was instructed by the family of Aidan McAnespie who was killed by a British Soldier having been shot in the back whilst walking to a football game 1988.
 On June 2018, on foot of an application lodged on behalf of the family, a decision was taken to prosecute David Holden for the killing.
 In February 2023, this resulted in the first prosecution of a British Soldier post the Good Friday Agreement.

 The relevant media footage can be accessed here and here.